“The ox knows its master,

-This week's reading comes at a very difficult time for the Jewish people.
-We are in the midst of a three-week period of mourning that precedes the ninth of the Hebrew month Av, which is the saddest day on the Jewish calendar.
-On that day, we fast and mourn the loss of the Temple in Jerusalem and every other tragedy that has befallen the Jewish people ever since that fateful day.
-This Haftorah reading is always read on the Sabbath before the ninth of Av.
-It tells us why the Israelites were exiled and warns us of the sins we continue to carry on.
-Next week, we begin the seven weeks of comfort and read more uplifting sections.
+Our Scripture today is tied to a very difficult time for the Jewish people.
+We are in the midst of a three-week mourning period that precedes the ninth of the Hebrew month Av, the saddest day on the Jewish calendar.
+On that day, we fast and mourn the loss of the Temple in Jerusalem and every other tragedy that has befallen the Jewish people on this fateful day.

-For now, we'll focus on God's general complaint.
-Through the prophet Isaiah, God told the people, "The ox knows its master, the donkey its owner's manger, but Israel does not know, my people do not understand."
+Our verse today focuses on God’s general charge against His people and why they were going to be exiled.
+Through the prophet Isaiah, God said, “The ox knows its master, the donkey its owner’s manger, but Israel does not know, my people do not understand.”

-What's God telling His people and us?
+What’s God telling us?
 An ox knows who its master is and so obeys his every order.
-A donkey doesn't know its owner but knows where his food comes from and visits his trough several times a day.
-"But Israel does not know," said God.
-Israel is compared to being lower than an ox or a donkey at this point in history.
-God called them "my people," but they acted as though they didn't know to whom they belonged.
-They didn't even recognize where their provisions came from.
-They had completely cut God out of the picture, and that is why, ultimately, God cut them out of His picture.
+A donkey doesn’t know its owner but knows where his food comes from and visits his trough several times a day.
+“But Israel doesn’t know,” said God.
+Israel was compared to being lower than an ox and a donkey at this point in history.
+God called them “my people,” but they acted as though they did not know to whom they belonged.
+Unlike the donkey, they didn’t even recognize where their provisions came from.
+They had completely removed God from their lives, and that is why, ultimately, God sent them away.

-If not for the grace of God, and His unconditional love for Israel, He would have treated them like Sodom and Gomorrah, and completely annihilated them.
-But He didn't, and that is why we are here today.
+If not for the grace of God and His unconditional love for Israel, He would have completely annihilated them like Sodom and Gomorrah.
+But He didn’t, thankfully, and that is why we are here today.

-The challenge for us today is to rectify the sins of our predecessors.
-We need to know who we belong to we are children of the Most High God.
-We have the incredible privilege of being His, but that privilege comes with a responsibility.
+Today’s challenge is to rectify the sins of our predecessors.
+We need to know to whom we belong.
+We must remember that we are children of the Most High God.
+We have the privilege of being His, but that privilege comes with a responsibility.
 We must obey Him.
-We must recognize that He alone is the source of all we have - our livelihood, our health, even our family.
-We must respond with gratitude, obedience, and faith.
+We must recognize that He alone is the source of all we have – our livelihood, our health, even our family.
+We must act with gratitude, obedience, and faith.

-Yet, God doesn't want us to simply know to whom we belong; God wants to have a relationship with us.
-Not as a master and his ox or donkey, but one that is compared to a bride and groom, husband and wife, parent and child.
-In the Song of Songs 6:3, we read "I am my beloved's and my beloved is mine."
-Let's restore and refresh our loving relationship with God.
-Know to whom you belong, and consequently, God will "belong" to us, too.
+Yet, even beyond the basic knowing of who we belong to, God wants to have a relationship with us.
+Not like that of a master and an ox or a donkey, but one that is compared to a bride and groom, husband and wife, parent and child.
+In the Song of Solomon 6:3, we read “I am my beloved’s and my beloved is mine.”
+Let’s reinstate our loving relationship with God.
+Know to whom you belong and then consequently, God will “belong” to us, too.